bhoptee/trueman-chiro/src/pages/therapies.md

       - type: feature_item
         title: Dynamic Neuromuscular Stabilition
         image: /images/7.-dns.png
-        content: Is based on a field of study called developmental kinesiology.
-Which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
+        content: Is based on a field of study called developmental kinesiology, which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
 Through this area of study it has been possible to identify the foundations for creating stability,